 Building a sandbox volcano is an outdoor science activity with a quick clean-up.
 It’s a classic baking soda and vinegar experiment every kid needs to try.

-Ice Block Melting Science
+Ice Melting Science

 Ice melting is a pretty easy concept for kids to understand, and it is so easy to create icy themes that include your kid’s interests, like this LEGO-themed ice melt!
 Or try this fun icy dino egg activity!